alphagov/notifications-tech-docs/source/documentation/_api_docs.md

 ##### reference (optional)

 An identifier you can create if necessary.
-This reference identifies a single notification or a batch of notifications.
+This reference identifies a single unique message or a batch of messages.
 It must not contain any personal information such as name or postal address.
 For example:

 ```javascript
 ?reference=your%20reference // optional string - reference you provided when sending the message
 ```

+You can leave out this argument to ignore this filter.

 ##### older_than (optional)